 EMERGENCY SCHOOL CLOSING AND EARLY DISMISSAL PROCEDURE

-The Superintendent may close the district schools or dismiss student’s early when hazardous weather or other emergencies threatens their health and safety, or that of personnel.
+The Superintendent may close the district schools or dismiss students early when hazardous weather or other emergencies threatens their health and safety, or that of personnel.
 The Superintendent may delegate this authority to another staff member in the event of his/her absence.

 Schools will not be closed merely to avoid inconvenience.
-While it may be prudent, under certain circumstance, to excuse all students early, the Superintendent has the responsibility to ensure that administrative, supervisory, and operational activity is continued to the extent possible.
+While it may be prudent, under certain circumstances, to excuse all students early, the Superintendent has the responsibility to ensure that administrative, supervisory, and operational activity is continued to the extent possible.
 Therefore, if conditions affect only a single school, only that school shall be closed.

 In making the decision to close schools, the Superintendent will consider many factors, including the following which relate to the safety and health of children:

-- weather conditions, both existing and predicted;
+a. weather conditions, both existing and predicted;

-- driving, traffic, and parking conditions affecting public and private transportation facilities;
+b. driving, traffic, and parking conditions affecting public and private transportation facilities;

-- actual occurrence or imminent possibility of any emergency condition that would make the operation of schools difficult or dangerous; and
+c. actual occurrence or imminent possibility of any emergency condition that would make the operation of schools difficult or dangerous; and

-- inability of teaching personnel to report for duty, which might result in inadequate supervision of students.
+d. inability of teaching personnel to report for duty, which might result in inadequate supervision of students.